ryanquay/AirbnbReservationProject/README.md

 ### **User Stories:**
-- As a user, I want to be able to **input** a first and last name
+- As a customer, I want to be able to **input** a first and last name
-- As a user, I want to be able to **view** all the available dates
+- As a customer, I want to be able to **view** all the available dates
-- As a user, I want to be able to **add** reservations to the calendar
+- As a customer, I want to be able to **make** reservations
-- As a user, I want to be able to **remove** reservations from the calendar
+- As a customer, I want to be able to **remove** reservations
+- As an owner, I want to be able to **add** Airbnb' to my properties

+### DISCLAIMER: I did not realize my user stories did not fulfill the adding an arbitrary amount of X to Ys requirement during phase 0.
+I changed my stories and adapted my application to fulfill this requirement.